Start a Project

 When starting a project, it's important that all team members have a clear understanding of the core project goals.
 To that end, we highly recommend drafting a formal overview of your goals.
 This overview should focus on what needs to be done, not on how those things will be done.

 Those who manage projects for a living often speak of a "minimum viable product" (MVP), or the minimal set of functionality that completes a project's fundamental requirements.
 If you haven't done so yet, try drafting your own idea of an MVP.
 Once your draft is complete, ask a colleague if there's anything more than can be removed.
 Iterating on this process over a period of time can help one identify the fundamental goals of the project.
-For example templates you might use to define your goals, visit the Project Planning page.

 What is your Research Data?